Is Taller Better? Explaining the Height Wealth Gap

 But why is this?
 And can an extra few inches really be all it takes to get you a pay rise?

 The latest study, by the British Medical Journal, found that the difference between the average salary of a 5ft 7in man and a 5ft 10in man is £1,500.

-Research from journalist-cum-social psychologist Malcolm Gladwell has found that (£640) per year in salary, meaning especially tall people could be earning thousands more than their colleagues of below average height.
+Research from journalist-cum-social psychologist Malcolm Gladwell has found that one inch in height is equivalent to around $800 (£640) per year in salary, meaning especially tall people could be earning thousands more than their colleagues of below average height.
 As one researcher told Gladwell, over the span of an entire career, this disparity will add up to literally hundreds of thousands of dollars of earnings advantage.

 Why do taller people earn more?